-- 1. Regular Season Games are played on a 40-minute continuous clock with two 20-minute halves, unless one team gains a 35-point advantage which will end the game unless teams agree to continue without changing the score.
-The clock stops for halftime, injuries, and the Officials' discretion. - 2.
+- 1. Regular Season Games are played on a 48-minute continuous clock with two 24-minute halves, unless one team gains a 35-point advantage which will end the game unless teams agree to continue without changing the score.
+The clock stops for halftime, injuries and the Officials' discretion. - 2.
 Halftime is 2 minutes. - 3.
-Each time the ball is spotted, a team has 40 seconds to snap the ball. - 4.
-Each team has three 30-second timeouts per game. - 5.
+Each time the ball is spotted, a team has 30 seconds to snap the ball. - 4.
+Each team has three 60-second timeouts per game. - 5.
 Officials can stop the clock at their discretion. - 6.
 In the event of an injury, the clock will stop then restart when the injured player is removed from the field of play. - 7.
 If the score is tied at the end of regulation play, an overtime period will be used to determine a winner.
 Overtime format, when applicable, is as follows: - a.
+Home team calls the toss to determine the team that chooses to be on offense or defense first. - If a second round of overtime must be played, the team that lost the coin toss will get to choose offense or defense for the start of the second round of overtime.
+This process continues with teams alternating who gets to choose to be on offense or defense to start out during every round of overtime. - ii.
+The referee will determine which end of the field the overtime will take place on. - b.
 Each team will take turns getting one (1) play from the defense's 5-yard line for one point or the defense's 10-yard line for two points.
 Whether to go for one or two points is up to the offensive team.
-Whether or not the team that begins on offense converts, the team that started on defense gets a chance on offense to win or tie by converting a one- or two-point play of their own. - i.
-Example: Team A starts on offense and chooses to go for one point from the 5yard line and is successful.
+Whether or not the team that begins on offense converts the team that started on defense gets a chance on offense to win or tie by converting a one- or two-point play of their own. - i.
+Example: Team A starts on offense and chooses to go for one point from the 5-yard line and is successful.
 Team B is then on offense and can choose to either go for one point from the 5-yard line to tie and force a second round of overtime or to go for two points from the 10-yard line for the win. - ii.
-If the second team on offense in an overtime round fails to beat or match the team that went first, the team that went first wins. - b.
-Starting with the 2nd overtime, both teams must "go for two" from the 10-yard line. - c.
-Starting with the 3rd overtime, each team will get 1 play from the 5-yard line going out from the endzone.
+If the second team on offense in an overtime round fails to beat or match the team that went first, the team that went first wins. - c.
+Starting with the 2nd overtime, both teams must "go for two" from the 10-yard line. - d.
+Starting with the 3rd overtime, each team will get 1 play from the 5 yard line going out from the endzone.
 The team with the most yards will be the winner.
-The team with the most yards will be awarded 1 point added to their final score. - d.
-Final Score will be recorded to include all points scored for each team. - e.
-All regulation period rules and penalties are in effect. - f.
-There are no timeouts. - g.
-Interceptions are returnable in OT, and worth 2 points. - h.
+The team with the most yards will be awarded 1 point added to their final score. - e.
+Final Score will be recorded to include all points scored for each team. - f.
+All regulation period rules and penalties are in effect. - g.
+There are no timeouts.
+Each team will be afforded one (1) 'coaches challenge' for the entire overtime session.
+Challenge MUST be a misapplication of a rule.
+NOT a judgement call by the official. - h.
+Interceptions are returnable in OT, and worth 2 points. - i.
 Interceptions returned for a score in the first or second overtime period, the game is over. - ii.
-Interceptions advanced in the third overtime period; the game is over.
+Interceptions advanced in the third overtime period; the game is over. - b.
+Each team has one rules challenge for the entire overtime session.